-You’ll need to do the calculation on your end but simply use Great Circle Mapper, the accrual page, and add any bonus elite tier miles to determine what you’ll earn.
+You’ll need to do the calculation on your end, but simply use Great Circle Mapper, and the accrual page, and add any bonus elite tier miles to determine what you’ll earn.

-Calculating the miles that you’ll earn from Star Alliance partner flights is easy as well.
+Calculating the miles that you’ll earn from Star Alliance partner flights is also easy.
 Head to the partner accrual page, select the airline that you’re flying, and see the flight accrual rates for your fare class.

-Avianca has two additional airline partnerships with Aeromexico and Iberia.
-The accrual rates work the same as Star Alliance partners so head to each airlines’ respective page to see the miles you’ll earn.
+Avianca has 2 additional airline partnerships with Aeromexico, GOL, and, Iberia.
+The accrual rates work the same as Star Alliance partners, so head to each airline’s respective page to see the miles you’ll earn.

 Earn Miles With Credit Cards

 Transferable point credit cards and Banco Popular will be your ticket to earning LifeMiles without stepping onto a flight.